NavpreetSamra/tiledesk-docs/docs/websdk.md

 ## Before sending messsage
 This event will be fired before the message sending.
-Use this event to add custom attributes to your chat message.
+Use this event to add user information or custom attributes to your chat message.

 Important payload of event_data: